chrisedrego/pyskrapbook/README.md

 # pyskrapbook
-This is Test Project Written in python that would listen to copy the contents in the clipboard and would dump it in the textfile.
+This is a Project Written in Python that would copy the contents in the clipboard and would dump it in the textfile.
+This could be used to have notes while browsing the internet.